If you are experiencing a crisis, call 1-800-461-5424 or dial 988 for suicide support

 Anxiety, Worry, and Panic Experiences

 Anxiety is a common emotional response characterized by feelings of tension, apprehension, and worry about future events.
-It can manifest both mentally and physically, often leading to symptoms such as restlessness, increased heart rate, and difficulty concentrating.
+This condition can manifest both mentally and physically, often leading to symptoms such as restlessness, increased heart rate, and difficulty concentrating.
 While some anxiety is normal, excessive anxiety can interfere with daily life.

 Worry refers to the thoughts and concerns that arise when we anticipate negative outcomes or potential problems.
 It often focuses on specific issues, such as health, relationships, or work.
-While worry can sometimes motivate problem-solving, chronic worry can contribute to heightened anxiety and stress.
+While worry can sometimes motivate problem-solving, chronic worry can contribute to heightened anxiety and stress, making relational psychotherapy an effective approach for those struggling with these feelings.

 Panic is an intense and sudden episode of overwhelming fear or discomfort, often accompanied by physical symptoms such as a racing heart, shortness of breath, or dizziness.
 Panic attacks can occur unexpectedly or be triggered by specific situations, leading to avoidance behaviours and increased anxiety about experiencing future attacks.